Decoupled Functional Central Limit Theorems for Two-Time-Scale Stochastic Approximation: Introduction

-Given two metric spaces $(D, d_D)$ and $(E, d_E)$, $C(D; E)$ denotes the space of all $E$-valued continuous functions defined on the domain $D$.
-When $E=\mathbb{R}$, we use $C(D)$ in shorthand.
-Furthermore, we use $C_b(D)$ to denote the subspace of $C(D)$ consisting of all continuous bounded functions, and $C^m_c(D)$ for the subspace of $C(D)$ containing all functions with compact support and continuous $m$-th order derivatives.
+Given a set $D \subseteq \RB^{m}$ , $C(D; \RB^d)$ denotes the space of all $\RB^d$ -valued continuous functions defined on the domain $D$.
+When $d=1$, we use $C(D)$ in shorthand.
+Furthermore, we use $C_c(D)$ to denote the subspace of $C(D)$ consisting of all continuous functions with compact support, $C^m_c(D)$ for the subspace of $C(D)$ containing all functions with compact support and continuous $m$-th order derivatives, and $C^\infty_c(D)$ for the subspace of $C(D)$ consisting of all compactly supported smooth functions (i.e., infinitely differentiable).

 The remainder of this paper is organized as follows.
 Section~\ref{sec:fclt:prelim} presents the preliminaries, followed by the necessary assumptions in Section~\ref{sec:fclt:assump}.
 Our main results are provided in Section~\ref{sec:fclt:main}, with the proof framework outlined in Section~\ref{sec:fclt:proof-frame}.
 Finally, Section~\ref{sec:fclt:conclude} concludes the main text, and the omitted details and proofs are provided in the appendices.